j-holub/Node-MPV/readme.md

 **For streaming playback such as YouTube and SoundCloud [youtube-dl](https://github.com/rg3/youtube-dl) is required**

 ## Discalimer
-# Node-MPV

-This is an NPM Module to control **[mpv player](https://github.com/mpv-player/mpv)** through the Json IPC API.

-It keeps MPV running in the background with the `--idle` argument all the time and provides an easy-to-use interface, to control the player.

-**This module requires [mpv](https://github.com/mpv-player/mpv) to be installed on your system to work**

-**For streaming playback such as YouTube and SoundCloud [youtube-dl](https://github.com/rg3/youtube-dl) is required**

-## Discalimer

-This module is still in development (Version **0.7.3** at the moment) and was not yet published to the official NPM repository.
+This module is still in development (Version **0.8.0** at the moment) and was not yet published to the official NPM repository.

-Both audio and video playback is possible.
-However on the video side the **API** is not yet implemented.
-Using functions like `command(command)` and `setProperty(property, value)` everything can already be fully controlled.
+Both audio and video playback is possible, but I don't claim that the **API** is complete.

-The **API** offers free command input to **mpv**'s Json IPC protoctol.
+The **API** offers free command input to **mpv**'s Json IPC protoctol and allows methods for easily adjusting arbitrary *properties* provided by the **mpv API**.
+With that any command can executed.

 ## Usage